 A God in Ruins is the follow-up to Kate Atkinson’s Costa Novel Award-winning Life After Life.
 In this extract from chapter one, we join Teddy before he embarks on his final flight as a WW2 bomber, and return to Sylvie’s beloved Fox Corner, the setting for Teddy and Ursula’s childhood

 Kate Atkinson is one of the world’s foremost novelists.
-She won the Costa Book of the Year prize with her first novel, Behind the Scenes at the Museum.
+She won the Whitbread (now Costa) Book of the Year prize with her first novel, Behind the Scenes at the Museum.
 Her three critically lauded and prizewinning novels set around World War II are Life After Life, A God in Ruins (both winners of the Costa Novel Award), and Transcription.
-She was appointed MBE for services to literature in 2011.
-Her bestselling literary crime novels featuring former detective Jackson Brodie, Case Histories, One Good Turn, When Will There Be Good News? and Started Early, Took My Dog became a BBC television series starring Jason Isaacs.
-Jackson Brodie returns in her new novel Big Sky.
+She has also written five bestselling literary crime novels featuring former detective Jackson Brodie, the latest of which is Big Sky.
+Kate Atkinson was appointed MBE for services to literature in 2011.

 For more on our cookies and changing your settings click here